Medical Assisting (MASG)

 - Qualified Applicants must submit completed physical examination forms provided by the Health Sciences Division and proof of up-to-date vaccination by the designated deadline.

-- Qualified applicants must submit results of annual tuberculin skin test (PPD) and current BLS (Basic Life Support - Provider) by the American Heart Association.
+- Qualified applicants must submit results of annual tuberculin skin test (TST) and current BLS (Basic Life Support - Provider) by the American Heart Association.
 Online BLS (Basic Life Support - Provider) certification/recertification will not be accepted.

 - Students must submit information and fees for background checks and toxicology screenings by the designated deadline conducted through a facility selected by the College.